All questions at the competition will come from:

 ** IMPORTANT INFORMATION ABOUT THE STUDY GUIDE AND STUDY MATERIAL:

-1. Last year, Society for Neuroscience released its latest edition of Brain Facts: A Primer on the Brain and the Nervous System (edition 2018).
-This is the edition we are using for 2019 France Brain Bee.
-Here’s a quick explanation of what’s new in the 2018 edition.
+In 2018, Society for Neuroscience released its latest edition of Brain Facts: A Primer on the Brain and the Nervous System (edition 2018).
+This is the version we are using for 2020 France Brain Bee.
+Here’s a quick explanation of what’s new in the 2018 edition of Brain Facts.
+To avoid confusion on chapter headings and highlights, do not use the 2012 Version.